DigitalPublishingToolkit/Money-Lab-Reader/docs/1_5-Ross.md

 with Banking and What to Do About It*, Princeton: Princeton University Press, 2013, p.
 2.

-Chesnais*,* François. *Les dettes illégitimes: Quand les banques font main basse sur les politiques publiques*, Paris: Liber, 2012.
+Chesnais, François. *Les dettes illégitimes: Quand les banques font main basse sur les politiques publiques*, Paris: Liber, 2012.

 Eavis, Peter and Ben Protess.
 ‘Considering the Fairness of JPMorgan’s